upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-06-20-hangover-bugs.md

 "That's a bit judgmental.
 It pre-supposes much".

 "Nope.
 Safe bet.
-Checked with Stu just now, he has not touched the tree code, and neither have I. The tree code we got wholesale, root and branch, from you, not one month ago, with verbal assurances of perfection stated in front of witnesses.
+Checked with Stu the Sick just now, he has not touched the tree code, and neither have I. The tree code we got wholesale, root and branch, from you, not one month ago, with verbal assurances of perfection stated in front of witnesses.
 The tree code which now appears to be eating people".

 "Actually eating them?"

 "No, more like whipping them to death, but the complaints coming in are quite graphic.
 The players are taking it personally.
-The shrubbery is not, and I quote, meant to be fatal.".
+The shrubbery is, and I quote, not meant to be fatal.".

 notes